fiona-wigram/safeguarding-matters/README.md

 - Help with overall problem-solving

 ## Testing and validation
 I tested the desktop view of the website using lighthouse.
-The inital score for the contrast between the background text and
+The inital score for the contrast between the colours of the background and the text was very poor.
+So changes were made to the overall background colors for the site and also a darker transparent background was placed behind the text to improve readability.